-Data was collected in Malaysian secondary schools where two mathematics teachers (given pseudonyms, Eric and Fabian) from two different schools, participated on a voluntary basis.
-Both teachers were familiar with the conventions for mathematical expressions such as 'multiplication takes precedence over addition' which they had been taught in the primary school curriculum.
+Data were collected in Malaysian secondary schools where two mathematics teachers (given pseudonyms, Eric and Fabian) from two different schools, participated on a voluntary basis.
+Both teachers were familiar with the conventions for mathematical expressions, such as "multiplication takes precedence over addition", which they had been taught in the primary school curriculum.
 The choice of Eric as a participant was due to his own preference to help students to make sense of mathematics.
 He wanted to improve his teaching practices yet struggled to identify what and how to improve.
-Fabian, on the other hand, was able to articulate his goals for many tasks in a more comprehensive manner which offered the possibility of deeper analysis.
+Fabian, on the other hand, was able to articulate his goals for many tasks in a more comprehensive manner which offered the possibility of a deeper analysis.

 Each participant took part in a clinical interview conducted in English, lasting approximately half an hour.
 The interviews were audio-recorded and transcribed for subsequent analysis.
-Although the data will be interpreted using the Articulation Principle, the term itself was not used in the interviews, which were carried out using the familiar language of the mathematics classroom.
+Although the data were interpreted using the Articulation Principle, the term itself was not used in the interviews, which were carried out using the familiar language of the mathematics classroom.

-After an initial introduction, the interviewer spoke the expressions 'the square root of four times four' and 'one over two plus one' in a simple even tone and asked the participants to give the answer verbally.
-The interviewer then asked the participants to explain how they got the answers and to write them down.
+After an initial introduction, the interviewer spoke the expressions "the square root of four times four" in a simple even tone and asked the participants to write the expression down.
+The interviewer then wrote a pair of expressions that would be spoken in similar ways.
+These were $\sqrt{4 \times 4}$, $\sqrt{4} \times 4$.
+The participants were required to read out these expressions.
+The process repeated with another spoken expression "one over two plus one" and another written pair of expressions, $\frac{1}{2} + 1$ and $\frac{1}{2+1}$.

-The interviewer then wrote two pairs of expressions that would be spoken in similar ways but had different values.
-These were $\sqrt{4 \times 4}$ , $\sqrt{4} \times 4$ which had just been discussed and $\frac{1}{2+1}$ , $\frac{1}{2} + 1$ .
-The interviewer then asked whether the participants agreed on the need for different ways of reading expressions.

 The next part researched in greater depth how the participants made sense of spoken expressions.
-First the interviewer revisited the spoken expressions 'the square root of four times four' and 'one over two plus one', now spoken with different articulations.
-These corresponded to the written symbolic expressions, $\sqrt{4 \times 4}$ , $\sqrt{4} \times 4$ and $\frac{1}{2+1}$ , $\frac{1}{2} + 1$ but the symbolism was not referred to by the investigator.
-Then two new spoken expressions were investigated: 'negative five squared' and 'two plus three times four'.
-This was to seek how the participants gave meaning to expressions through articulation and also how they handled the dual meaning of an expression or sub-expression as mental process or a mental object.
+First the interviewer revisited the spoken expressions "the square root of four times four" and "one over two plus one", now spoken with different articulations.
+These corresponded to the written symbolic expressions, $\sqrt{4 \times 4}$, $\sqrt{4} \times 4$ and $\frac{1}{2+1}$, $\frac{1}{2}+1$ but the symbolism was not referred to by the interviewer.
+Then two new spoken expressions were investigated: "negative five squared" and "two plus three times four".
+This was to seek how the participants gave meaning to expressions through articulation and how they handled the dual meaning of an expression or sub-expression as mental process or a mental object.

-4. Results and Analysis
+4 Results and analysis

 In the following, we report excerpts from the interviews and our analysis of the use of spoken articulation in making sense of arithmetic expressions.
 We present the results based on a case-by-case basis.
-In the following excerpts, 'I' refers to interviewer and statements in square brackets indicate the nature of the actions of the person speaking.
+In the following excerpts, "I" refers to the interviewer and statements in square brackets indicate the nature of the actions of the person speaking.